 - MacBook Air (early 2015 and later)

 This is a big change from macOS Big Sur, especially for the MacBook Air and MacBook Pro models, which jumped two years – you can run Big Sur on 2013 versions of these Macs.

 If you’re not sure of the vintage of your Mac, go to the Apple menu, and choose About This Mac.
 You’ll see its model and year.

 In some cases, third-party app developers might not yet have finished developing a Monterey compatible version, and in rare cases it may not be possible to make their apps compatible.
 If there are any apps you can’t live without, it is essential that you check to make sure that your apps are compatible.
-Imagine if you don’t, and you find that one app you use to perform in important task for your clients doesn’t work!
+Imagine if you don’t, and you find that one app you use to perform an important task for your clients doesn’t work!
 You might be forced to rely on your system backup (more on that below) and try to revert back to Big Sur.

-Apple does not maintain a list of compatible apps, but you can find lists in various places as the beta campaign progresses, and by the time Monterey is released, these lists should be fairly complete.
+Apple does not maintain a list of compatible third-party apps, but you’ll find unofficial lists in various places as the beta campaign progresses, and by the time Monterey is released, these lists should be fairly complete.
 Each app developer should say on their websites, or in Mac App Store information, whether they are compatible.
 But in some cases, especially for older or infrequently updated apps, you may not know unless you contact the developer.

 Clean Your Mac

 You can also use Intego Washing Machine (available as part of Mac Premium Bundle X9, Mac Washing Machine Secure X9, or standalone) to clean up and delete files you no longer need, such as cache files, downloads, duplicates, and more.

 Check Your Drive